 There are affiliate links in this post.

 A pork roast is an inexpensive cut but yields a lot of meat.
 Roast it in the oven, slow and long for incredibly tender, delicious pulled pork.
 Drizzle on barbecue sauce for amazing pulled pork sandwiches!

 In a small bowl, combine the paprika, garlic powder, brown sugar and salt.

 Use a pastry brush to apply yellow mustard.

 Cover the entire pork shoulder with the mustard.

-Sprinkle the seasonings all over the pork shoulder.
+Sprinkle and pat on the seasonings all over the pork shoulder.

 How to make a foil cover

 Carefully open the foil and you will have a large piece to totally cover your pan.
 Make good corner folds for a tight covering.